 - Place tray into pre-heated oven.
 Cook for 10-15 minutes or until heated through.

 - Remove from oven.
 Best served warm.

-- What did we grow in our small backyard garden in June?
+- What we harvested in our backyard garden in July

 - Medicinal Plants in Your Backyard